karolk/picbookjs/README.md

 ## Questions?

-Where do I get the album ID?
+### Where do I get the album ID?

+Simply go to an album page and copy the ID from the address bar URL ```?set=a.{ID}```

 ![Image](http://f.cl.ly/items/2s0L3f430q2l1I11101K/fb-album-id.gif)

+### How about read an album that belongs to a User?

+Not possible with this library.
+A user_photo [permission](https://developers.facebook.com/docs/reference/login/#permissions) is required which means you would have to create a Facebook app and implement the Facebook Login.

 ## Demo